burkkyy/HopEngine/doc/build.md

 > Ex.\
 > `python build.py`

 The build script will create the build environment for you and handle all of the compiliation process.
-All files created during compiliation are dumped in `build/`.
+All files created during compiliation are dumped in `engine/build/`.

+## Build script options

+`python build.py` will only build the library.
+To make the examples: `python build.py examples`.
+To make the demos: `python build.py demos`.